June 2023 figures

 CONSTRUCTION AND STATE ASSETS

-Since February 2023, the RHP Lead Institution in Croatia has been the Ministry of Spatial Planning, Construction and State Assets.
+From February 2023 until the end of the RHP in December 2023, the Lead Institution in Croatia was the Ministry of Spatial Planning, Construction and State Assets.
 Prior to that, the Lead Institution was the Central State Office for Reconstruction and Housing Care (CSORHC), which was established by the Government of the Republic of Croatia in May 2013 to manage, among other things, the implementation of reconstruction and housing projects for returnees, refugees and former tenancy right holders.
 In February 2023, the CSORHC was integrated into the Ministry of Spatial Planning, Construction and State Assets, and all tasks within the scope of the CSORHC were taken over by the Ministry.

 CONTACTS